HerveDelaunay/HerveDelaunay/README.md

-# Hi there 👋, I'm Hervé - React & Angular developer
+# Hi there 👋, I'm Hervé - Junior DevOps engineer

-I am mainly experienced in Javascript, more particularly in React.js and its ecosystem like Redux and also GraphQL.
-I am currently working at [@Logpickr](https://github.com/logpickr) as a frontend developer intern
+I know my way around Linux and I love working with containers, I also like to create things with Typescript.
+I am currently working at [@Septeo](https://github.com/Septeo-Solutions-HR) as a junior DevOps engineer.

-- 🖥️ I’m currently working on React & context or Redux for state management
-- 🔒 I'm am focusing on Typescript
+- 🔒 I'm am focusing on learning Kubernetes
-- 🧪 I’m currently learning Angular
+- 🧪 I would like to learn Go, because all the cloud environment is written in it
-- 🥅 2023 Goals: Contribute to Open Source projets & create my blog with GatsbyJS
+- 🥅 2024 Goals: create my blog, my homelab & maybe pass the CKA exam
 - 📫 Reach me by mail: [hdelaunay.dev@gmail.com](mailto:hdelaunay.dev@gmail.co)
 - 🔥 Check out my website : [hdelaunay.fr](https://www.hdelaunay.fr/)